-9.26 All new development schemes, including residential and non-residential, will be required to accord with the Mobility Strategy of the adopted SBLP and the transport hierarchy set out in LTP4, which places greater emphasis on active travel than less sustainable transport modes.
-Developers will be challenged, through the pre-application process, to come up with innovative solutions to access and parking to ensure sustainable development takes priority and that local streets are designed for use by all and not dominated by cars.

-- 9.27 The Council will require walking and cycling provision to be prioritised in all developments and high quality links both to and from existing networks, and within the scheme, will be required.
-The Liveable Streets concepts discussed in para 9.7 of this strategy will be considered best practice, and developers will be encouraged to follow this approach to design in developing their schemes.
-Discussions will be held to ensure streets will be developed to an adoptable public highway standard, rather than being left as private streets, which can create difficulties in terms of maintenance. - 9.28 New developments should also be designed to enable easy access to and from the site by bus.
-Buses should be prioritised over private car use and this may include upgrades of bus stops, road adjustments (e.g. bus lanes, gates or signalling priorities), or in larger developments, such as growth areas and urban extensions, rerouting or extending existing routes on- and off-site, or the creation of additional services.
-Services should be operational for early occupation of new developments.
-Upgrades or services will be secured through the completion of Transport Assessments and Statements, and Travel Plans secured alongside new planning approvals.
+- 6.23 All new development schemes will be required to accord with the transport hierarchy set out in LTP4, which places greater emphasis on active travel than less sustainable transport modes.
+Developers will be challenged, through the preapplication process, to come up with innovative solutions to access and parking to ensure sustainable development takes priority and that local streets are designed for use by all and not dominated by cars. - 6.24 The Council will require walking and cycling provision to be prioritised in all developments and high quality links both to and from existing networks, and within the scheme, will be required.
+The Liveable Streets concepts discussed in para xx of this strategy will be considered best practice, and developers will be encouraged to follow this approach to design in developing their schemes.
+Discussions will be held to ensure streets will be developed to an adoptable public highway standard, rather than being left as private streets, which can create difficulties in terms of maintenance. - 6.25 New developments should also be designed to enable easy access to and from the site by bus.
+Buses should be prioritised over private car use and this may include upgrades of bus stops, road adjustments (e.g. bus lanes, gates or signalling priorities), or in larger developments, such as growth areas and urban extensions, rerouting or extending existing routes, or the creation of additional services.
+These will be secured through the completion of Transport Assessments and Statements, and Travel Plans secured alongside new planning approvals.